 - by previously achieving a score of 3 or higher on the College Board Advanced Placement Examination in American History or American Government and Politics; or

 - by passing a non-credit examination in American history or American institutions, offered in the Department of History during the first week of each quarter for which there has been advance notice of student intent.
 Consult the department for further information; or

 - by achieving a score of 650 or higher on the SAT: Subject Test in American History; or

 - by completing one four-unit course from the approved list (see below).

-This exam is offered during the first week of every quarter and is used to fulfill the UCSB American History & Institutions General Educational requirement.
+This exam is used to fulfill the UCSB American History & Institutions General Education requirement.
 Please contact the History Undergraduate Advisor for specific questions and to register for the exam.
 The exam is graded Pass/Fail, though a Pass is understood to be a grade better than 75%.
 Students are permitted to sit for this exam no more than once.

 The current reading list to prepare for the examination can be found below.
 You must read and review all of the listed readings, and no sample exams are provided for reference.